kubeflow/kfp-tekton/samples/kfp-user-guide/README.md

 # Kubeflow pipeline user guide

-This page introduces the different ways to compile, upload, and execute Kubeflow pipeline with Tekton backend.
-The usual flow for using the Kubeflow pipeline is to compile the Kubeflow pipeline python DSL into a Tekton formatted file.
-Then upload the compiled file to the Kubeflow pipeline platform.
-Lastly, execute the uploaded pipeline using the Kubeflow pipeline interfaces.
-For starter, we recommend to use the first method in each section.
+This page introduces different ways to compile, upload, and execute Kubeflow Pipelines with Tekton backend.
+The usual flow for using the Kubeflow Pipeline is to compile the Kubeflow Pipeline Python DSL into a Tekton formatted file.
+Then upload the compiled file to the Kubeflow Pipeline platform.
+Lastly, execute the uploaded pipeline using the Kubeflow Pipeline backend engine.
+For starter, we recommend using the first method in each section.

 In this tutorial, we use the below single step pipeline as our example
 ```python